jkstill/log-file-filter/README.md

 Filtering Log Files
 ===================

-It is not really possible to write rules about how to deal with the influx of data that may appear in a logfile.
+It is not really possible to write comprehensive rules about how to deal with the influx of data that may appear in a logfile.

 (this is why machine learning is good for huge numbers of logs)